Marking 100 Years

 The decision to create a non-partisan election office, independent of any government or political party, made Canada a pioneer, and it would mark a defining moment in the story of our democracy.

 Elections Canada has evolved since its creation to meet the changing needs of Canadians.

 Some things, like the system of voting by paper ballot, remain the same.
 Others, such as the ability to register online, make the process easier.

 One thing that has not changed is our founding principles of independence and non-partisanship.

-As we mark 100 years, we plan to highlight our origins and evolution.
 Please join us in learning about this milestone in Canada's democratic journey.